KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.DirectoryServices.Protocols.ErrorResponseException class is an exception that occurs when the server returns an &lt;errorResponse&gt;.

-    throw [System.DirectoryServices.Protocols.ErrorResponseException]::New("The System.DirectoryServices.Protocols.ErrorResponseException class is an exception that occurs when the server returns an &lt;errorResponse&gt;.")
+    throw [System.DirectoryServices.Protocols.ErrorResponseException]::New('The System.DirectoryServices.Protocols.ErrorResponseException class is an exception that occurs when the server returns an &lt;errorResponse&gt;.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.Protocols.ErrorResponseException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.Protocols.ErrorResponseException.aspx)